Waimate Branch: Today

-The remains of old railways typically perish with time due to both natural influences and human development, and the Waimate Branch is no exception.
+The remains of old railways typically perish with time due to both natural influences and human development, and the Waimate Branch Line is no exception.
 There are no readily obvious remnants of the line in the town of Waimate, though the formation between Waimate and the junction with the Main South Line can be clearly seen.
-Along the route of the Waimate Gorge Branch out of Waimate, the line's formation including a cutting, a bridge abutment, and some brick culverts can be located, and for about 5 km, a walkway follows the route of the line beside the Waihao River.
+Along the route of the Waimate Gorge Branch Line out of Waimate, the line's formation including a cutting, a bridge abutment, and some brick culverts can be located, and for about 5 kms, a walkway follows the route of the line beside the Waihao River.
 At Waihao Forks, the old station still sits on a hillside with a carriage nearby, and at Waihao Downs, the loading bank and goods shed both exist in relatively good condition, though the goods shed has been added to on one side.
 Continuing past Waihao Downs, some of the formation created for the never-built extension is still visible.